phantie/ukrainian-bot-numbers-database/README.md

 # ukrainian-bot-numbers-database

-Not a database per se, but a file that you could throw to llm
+Not a database yet per se, throw ##History to LLM

 ## History